 WELCOME FIR, PINE AND CHESTNUT CLASS!

-This year, the children will have a soft start.
+This term, the children will continue to have a soft start.
 The doors will be open from 8:40 every morning until 9am.
 Each day children should bring with them a ruck-sack or bag, a water bottle (which can be re-filled from the water dispenser in school) and if possible, some fruit as a mid-morning snack, and their packed lunch if they are not opting to have a school dinner.

 Children need to have their P.E. kit in school on a Monday morning and they can take it home on Friday for washing.
 The P.E. kit consists of: a pair of navy shorts, a white polo T-shirt, plimsolls and navy track-suit for cold weather.
 Trainers may be worn for outdoor games.
 Please ensure that all items belonging to your child fit them and are labelled with their name.

 Please ensure your child is in full school uniform (see policy on website).